IT-Service/PowerShellModule.Tests/README.md

 `-RunTestInOrder`.

-Also, each integration test file ('*.Integration.Tests.ps1') must be decorated with an attribute `Microsoft.DscResourceKit.IntegrationTest` containing a named attribute argument 'OrderNumber' and be assigned a numeric value (`1`, `2`, `3`,..).
+Also, each integration test file ('*.Integration.Tests.ps1') must be decorated with an attribute `Microsoft.PowerShellModuleKit.IntegrationTest` containing a named attribute argument 'OrderNumber' and be assigned a numeric value (`1`, `2`, `3`,..).
-The value `0` should not be used since it is reserved for DscResource.Tests, for making sure the common tests are always run first.
+The value `0` should not be used since it is reserved for PowerShellModule.Tests, for making sure the common tests are always run first.

 Integration tests will be run in ascending order, so integration tests with